-Since this through-the-product communications may be used to transform customer-vendor relationships, results 20 may include:
+Since this through-the-product communications may be used to transform customer-vendor relationships, results may include:

-- Products that can learn from and work with individuals or groups in new ways, or - Markets that employ these new built-in communications/ information systems to provide new benefits such as 25 additional market efficiencies, built-in marketwide user performance support systems, or accelerated economic growth for individual vendors or national economies.
+Products that can learn from and work with individuals or groups in new ways, or

+Markets that employ these new built-in communications/ information systems to provide new benefits such as additional market efficiencies, built-in marketwide user performance support systems, or accelerated economic growth for individual vendors or national economies.

 Everyone talks back to products, but not with words they can repeat in public.
-Think how customers would guide 30 products and services toward what they want if they could really talk back while they use a product, both when they have a problem and when they have an unmet need.
+Think how customers would guide products and services toward what they want if they could really talk back while they use a product, both when they have a problem and when they have an unmet need.
 Vendors might find an alive marketplace that helps them improve products, services and business relationships.

 A number of service industries, such as market research and product testing, seek to help vendors understand their customers.
-This invention may enable vendors to learn directly from their customers on an ongoing basis and establish a private two-way product development relation- 40 Generally, this means bringing the subject to the computer ship with them, providing a valuable addition to some current methodologies.
-This invention may also produce more accurate information than these measurement services because it works with larger numbers of customers, in many more markets and market niches, to learn their needs, 45 expectations and desires during the actual everyday use of products and services.
+This invention may enable vendors to learn directly from their customers on an ongoing basis and establish a private two-way product development relationship with them, providing a valuable addition to some current methodologies.
+This invention may also produce more accurate information than these measurement services because it works with larger numbers of customers, in many more markets and market niches, to learn their needs, expectations and desires during the actual everyday use of products and services.

 How does this invention accomplish this?
 Today, microprocessors are often embedded into products as controllers.
-For example, many new cars have a dozen or more micro- 50 processors inside of them.
+40 For example, many new cars have a dozen or more microprocessors inside of them.
 This invention uses technology to embed a customer-vendor-distributor NETWORKING MODULE into vendor-selected products and services.
-This technology-based Module turns the product's interface into a two-way learning device, connected to a larger learning 55 3 Field Programmable Logic Devices system and architecture, so that rapid and iterative customerbased progress may become a feature of those products, services and markets.
-Because learning, measurement and performance improvement are interconnected, this new feature may involve customers (as individuals, in groups and 60 marketwide) in the product evaluation and design process, and in planning business services so that they serve customer needs better than competitors can accomplish.
-These are strategic advantages for companies, societies and economic systems.
-65 developers) of their current and emerging needs.
-The vendors of those products may have the best opportunity to respond swiftly to a much clearer view of customer problems, product problems and market opportunities than they have today.
-The inventor believes that within a generation it will be normal for many products and services to include this type of Module, so that customers (in aggregate, the market) comes to play a larger role in directing and controlling the commercial development of many products and services.
+This technology-based Module turns the product's interface into a 45 two-way learning device, connected to a larger learning system and architecture, so that rapid and iterative customerbased progress may become a feature of those products, services and markets.
+Because learning, measurement and performance improvement are interconnected, this new fea- 50 ture may involve customers (as individuals, in groups and marketwide) in the product evaluation and design process, and in planning business services so that they serve customer needs better than competitors can accomplish.
+These are strategic advantages for companies, societies and economic sys- 55

+For products (and information systems) that contain this Module, customers may continuously inform vendors (or developers) of their current and emerging needs.
+The vendors of those products may have the best opportunity to respond 60 swiftly to a much clearer view of customer problems, product problems and market opportunities than they have today.
+The inventor believes that within a generation it will be normal for many products and services to include this type of Module, so that customers (in aggregate, the market) comes to play a 65 larger role in directing and controlling the commercial development of many products and services.